 ENTRY: Market Animal Drop Off

-Sunday, July 13, 2024 - 3-5 pm - Pinn-Oak

-Ridge Farms, N5784 Johnson Road, Delavan,

-WI.
-(Exhibitors are responsible for obtaining

-buyer for the carcass.
-Buyer name, contact

-information and cutting instructions need to be given at

-drop off on 7/13/2024) Any Market Lambs not making

-weight of 130-170 lbs.s at the entry/drop off times listed above will need to be taken back home.
+Time to be determined - Pinn-Oak Ridge Farms, N5784 Johnson Road, Delavan, information and cutting instructions need to be given at drop off) Any Carcass Lambs not making weight of 115-170 lbs. at the entry/drop off times listed above will need to be taken back home.